-The University of Western Ontario is committed to achieving barrier free accessibility for persons studying, visiting and working at Western.
-Please contact Dr. Hunsberger as soon as possible if you require material in an alternate format or if you require any other arrangements to make this course more accessible to you, and to facilitate a positive learning environment.
+UWO is committed to achieving barrier free accessibility for persons studying, visiting and working at Western.
+Please contact Dr. Hunsberger as soon as possible if you require material in an alternate format or any other arrangements to make this course more accessible to you, and to facilitate a positive learning environment.
 Please contact Services for Students with Disabilities (SSD) at 661-2111 x 82147 for any specific question regarding an accommodation.